Food of Yucatan: A Culinary Journey

 One of the best ways to experience the flavors of the Yucatan is through its street food.
 From tacos to tamales, the streets of the Yucatan are filled with mouth-watering treats.
 Here are a few must-try street foods:

-- Tacos al pastor: These Yucatan specialty features marinated pork, cooked on a vertical spit, served in a soft corn tortilla, often topped with pineapple and a squeeze of lime.
+• Tacos al pastor: This Mexican speciality is also very popular in Yucatan.
+It features marinated pork, cooked on a vertical spit, served in a soft corn tortilla, often topped with pineapple and a squeeze of lime.

-- Tamales: Tamales are a popular street food in the Yucatan and come in many different varieties.
+• Tamales: Tamales are a popular street food in Yucatan and come in many different varieties.
 Some have pork or chicken inside, while others have vegetables or cheese.

 Yucatan beverages